Jianghanxiao/taichi_dem/README.md

 ![](Demos/carom/carom.gif)

-### Cube with 911 particles impact on a flat surface
+### Cubic bonded agglomerate with 911 particles impact on a flat surface
 This demo performs a bonded agglomerate with cubed shape hitting on a flat surface.
 The bonds within the agglomerate will fail while the agglomerate is hitting the surface.
 Then the agglomerate will break into fragments, flying to the surrounding space.